puppetlabs/design-system/packages/design-system-website/foundations/Iconography.md

 - Scales correctly
 - Accepts style changes
-- Name corresponds with Sketch library and exported SVG
+- Name corresponds with Figma library and exported SVG
 - Is added to documentation

 ## Related